SirGarhi/garhis-grotto-foundry/docs/canister_bombs.md

 * Unless you have another feature stating differently, you may only wear one canister belt across your chest as a bandolier.

 # Formulae
-Crafting a bomb requires a known formula to work from in order to produce the desired results.
-Here are some ways you might learn new formulae:
-* Randomly Discovered – Such as written on an old scroll in an abandoned laboratory.
-* Purchased – It'll likely be uncommon, but NPCs have been known to also tinker with explosives.
-* Experimentation – Downtime spent crafting and trying various different approaches to make something as of yet unknown to you.
-	* Experimentation consumes resources from the failed attempts, it's up to the DM precisely how this works but here is a sample system:
-		* After one hour spent experimenting make an Ability Check using your Alchemist's Supplies against a DC equal to 15 + the Tier the formula would be from.
-			* If you beat the DC you gain one success.
-			* On a failure, you consume half the resources it would normally take to craft this bomb.
-			* If you fail by 5 or more, you lose all the resources.
-			* Once you have accumulated 3 successed, you learn the formula.
-		* If you have some form on Inspiration guiding your experimentation this process is significantly easier, oftentimes only requiring the time with no rolls needed.

-# Sample Formuale
 This is not an exhaustive list.
 If you have ideas for your own type of bomb, by all means propose them to the DM.

 ## Tier 1